junjchen/COMP6214-data-visualization/README.md

 * Remove rows that has same Project ID and other fields (by visual check) (*4 rows*)
 * Merge cuslters in column "Agency Project ID", "Project Name", "Project Description" (trailing space, different symbols, typos)
 * Reconcile agency names against WIKIDATA
+* Different number types in ProjectID column(xxxx v.s. x,xxx), transfer cells in that column to number
+* Edit column 642, 643, 1864, 1865, 1866, 1867, removed the original Project Name, and realign the other columns
+* Numbers in Lifecycle Cost column cells have ($m) appended
+* One row says "Entered in error", hence removed
+* Some numbers in Lifecyle are in a wrong scale (should be millions)
+* Merge Update Time to Update Date, and remove Update Time column since it is redundant